Jon-Eric Steinbomer, LPC-A, MA, CHT

 I accept a small number of reduced-fee clients.
 Please get in touch, and we can discuss your needs.

-My Journey to Hakomi
+My Journey from working in tech to Psychotherapy

 After I completed my undergraduate degree in Psychology, I worked for over 20 years in the tech industry as a user experience researcher.
 While I’ve had a very rewarding career, I also became burned out in the fast-paced corporate environments I worked in and saw first-hand how damaging the pressures unique to that industry can be to a person’s heart and soul.
 I wanted to find a new way to relate to myself and others and live in Right Livelihood - the ethical principle that our work should contribute positively to the well-being of all beings and should not cause harm.
 In 2015, I encountered my mentor and teacher, Flint Sparks, along with two practices that would change the course of my life: Zen meditation and Hakomi, a method of assisted self-study in mindfulness.